 “This is a wonderful initiative giving design and technology teachers the opportunity to see how engineers work in businesses such as Dyson.
 It is encouraging to know that teachers will be equipped with industry-relevant knowledge and skills to teach young people about the exciting, creative and challenging world of engineering.” - Sir James Dyson

 Why is Blueprint 1000 so important?
+Take a look at this video

-Great Britain has a long and proud heritage in engineering, design and manufacturing.
+Great Britain has a long and proud heritage in design, engineering, and manufacturing.
 In many sectors we have led the world – and still do.
 Our reputation for design remains high, but across a number of sectors the skills gap is widening, and we are currently facing challenges.

-At the Design and Technology Association we refuse to accept this.
-We believe the future lies in our own hands and that it is imperative that we become even more proactive with business and industry by working to increase the profile of D&T in schools and to highlight the exciting career prospects for young people studying the subject.
+It is imperative that we become even more proactive with business and industry by working to increase the profile of D&T in schools and to highlight the exciting career prospects for young people studying the subject.

 We are the Design and Technology Association and we are committed to joining up the worlds of education and industry because where technology and creativity meet... that’s where the magic happens!
 Go to the Blueprint 1000 website and find out how you can bet involved